Financial management and controls policy

-4.8 The Chair and/or the Treasurer with (in either case) one other committee member shall not approve expenditure of more than £100.00 nor an overspend on a particular budget heading of more than 10 per cent unless this approval should be written down, signed by both people approving it, and reported to and minuted at the next full Trust Board meeting.
+4.9 The Chair and/or the Treasurer with (in either case) one other committee member may approve expenditure of more than £1000 nor an overspend on a particular budget heading or project of more than 10 per cent provided this approval is documented in an email trail and reported to and minuted at the next full Trust Board meeting.

-Every payment out of the organisations bank amounts will be supported by an original invoice (and never against a supplier’s statement or final demand).
-That original will be filed and kept for seven years.
+5.1 Every payment out of the organisation’s bank accounts will be supported by an original invoice (and never against a supplier’s statement or final demand).
+That original will be filed and kept for seven years at the registered address of the Trust.
 The person who signs the cheque should ensure that the cheque requisition slip/ purchase order is fully completed.
 This includes the following:

 Date cheque drawn